Dreamsinn/BotDiscord/README.md

 # About

-An intuitive, easy to use, and designed by and for the user, single guild, music discord's bot, with dice function, in BETA state.\n
+An intuitive, easy to use, and designed by and for the user, single guild, music discord's bot, with dice function, in BETA state.

-Right now, it's only available in the spanish language and made to work only one guild at once.\n Planned changes in the future:
+Right now, it's only available in the spanish language and made to work only one guild at once.
+Planned changes in the future:

 -   Language as env param.